JosephMumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to create an alias
+a script that prints user